-After our ensuing conversation, I left Ralph on the street and returned to the pub to rejoin Anne, Cathy and Andy.
+After our ensuing conversation, I left Ralph on the street and returned to the pub to rejoin Anne, Cathy, and Andy.
 They had finished a pitcher of beer or two while I was gone and had started on yet another.
-They were all happy, to say the least.

 “Sorry.
-I caught up with Ralph but didn’t get any answers to my questions.”
+I caught up with Ralph.
+I didn’t get any answers to my questions.”

 “You two better watch yourselves.
 Anne told us about the cow mutilation and the supposed accident on the rig.
 I think you should leave well enough alone,” Cathy said, wagging her finger at me.

-She wasn’t always right, but she was never at a loss for an opinion.
+She wasn’t always right, though she was never at a loss for an opinion.
 I took her advice with a grain of salt.
-Andy had his trademark smirk on his face and motioned our server for another pitcher of beer.
+Andy had his trademark smirk on his face and motioned our server for yet another pitcher of beer.

-Budweiser, Miller and Coors beer is all three point two percent alcohol in Oklahoma.
+Budweiser, Miller and Coors beer is all three-point-two percent alcohol in Oklahoma.
 The breweries had an argument with the State legislature in the seventies over who has the right to distribute their products.
 The major breweries only want their licensed distributors (read insider deal) to do the distribution.
 The State of Oklahoma thinks anyone should have the right.
-To this day, Bud, Miller and Coors sell only three point two percent, and no strong beer, in Oklahoma, and then only in grocery stores, not liquor stores.
+To this day, Bud, Miller, and Coors sell only three-point-two, and no strong beer, in Oklahoma, and then only in grocery stores, not liquor stores.
 Even weak beer will eventually catch up with you, as any person stopped for a DUI will tell you.
 It had already caught up with Andy and Cathy and I was glad they were staying in a nearby hotel within walking distance.
 Anne and I weren’t so lucky.
 We still had to return to the RV Park on Kaw Lake and hook up our sewage and electricity.
 Realizing the problem, I asked the server to bring me an iced tea.